Kwon Moo Hapkido Federation and Washington State Investigators

 For more information, here are classes currently being offered by Grand Master Kim:

 - Classes for adults and children.

-- Specialized classes for personal who provide security and bodyguard services, law enforcement, military, and women's classes.
+- Specialized classes for personnel who provide security and bodyguard services, law enforcement, military, and women's self defense classes.

 - Classes are conducted at the Kwon Moo Hapkido school in Burien or we can hold classes at your location dependent on location and availability.

-We invite you to contact Grand Master Kim at the Kwon Moo Hapkido school or Wolfgang Grasst at Washington State Investigators about class information or with questions about Kwon Moo Hapkido.
+We invite you to contact Grand Master Kim at the Kwon Moo Hapkido school or Wolfgang Grasst at Washington State Investigators about class information or to answer questions about Kwon Moo Hapkido.
 For more information about Hapkido history, Grand Master Kim and Kwon Moo Hapkido, please continue reading.

 What is Hapkido?